Today we’re going to mention some facts about Italian culture.

 This means they have a common ancestor: Latin, which is great news because if you speak Italian, you can understand other Romance languages better than if you didn’t speak them.

 Another interesting fact is that Italian coexists with other languages called dialects.

-These dialects come from Latin too and evolved separately from Italian, even though some aspects are similar.
+These dialects came from Latin, too, and evolved separately from Italian, even though some aspects are similar.

 Dialects are stronger in the North-East and the South, while standard Italian is prevalent in the center and North-West.